oottppxx/enigma2/plugins/budweiser/README.md

 * VU 4k SE - OpenATV 6.4, OpenSpa x.y (note: example Once AAC radio doesn't work)
 * zGgemma H7C - OpenATV 6.2, OpenATV 6.4

-Replace the current service audio with a pre-defined alternative audio source.
+Replace the current service audio with an alternative audio source.

 Join us in the [Enigma2Talk Telegram chatroom](https://t.me/talkenigma2) to help with testing, provide ideas and all kind of suggestions or comments!

 ## Description

-Invoking the plugin should display the list of the pre-defined alternative audio sources, selecting one of those should:
+Invoking the plugin should display the list of alternative audio sources, selecting one of those should:
 * mute the current service audio (not possible if the current service is using Exteplayer3).
 * play the selected audio source (via the system audio device).

-Alternative audio sources are currently pre-defined in the sources.json file (no need to reload the plugin on edits to this file).
+Alternative audio sources are defined in the sources.json file (no need to reload the plugin on edits to this file).

 The schema for the sources.json file should be self explanatory.